 Tennessee State Museum

-The $160 million Tennessee State Museum is slated to open in the fall of 2018.
+The $160 million Tennessee State Museum Opened in the fall of 2018.

 Building a new, state-of-the-art Tennessee State Museum